Roll20-Pathfinder-Character-Sheet/Companion-Script/README.md

 THIS IS STILL BETA SO USE ON A COPY OF YOUR CAMPAIGN OR CHARACTERS.
+The API can access multiple characters at once so it is best to backup first.

 To start up type:
 !pfc --help